Garden Greens Sandwich with Green Goddess Dressing

 8. Top with the other slice of multi-grain bread and enjoy!

-This post contains affiliate links which means if you click or make a purchase through my site, I might make a small commission at no extra cost to you.
-I only promote products that I actually use and support.
+This post may contain affiliate links which means if you click or make a purchase through my site, I might make a small commission (at no extra cost to you).
+I only promote products and equipment that I actually use for my photography business.
+Your support helps me continue to produce educational content about photography.
+Thank you!

 All images ©Regan Baroni 2018.